cjmahdi2/Sonic_Odyssey_Bot/README.md

 ## Features

-- **Transaction Sending**: Sends SOL transactions from multiple accounts to random addresses.
+- **Transaction Sending**: Sends SOL transactions from multiple accounts to the same addresses but randomly.
 - **Claim Box**: Automates the process of claiming rewards boxes.
 - **Open Box**: Automates the process of opening mystery boxes.
 - **Daily Login**: Automates the daily login process.